Robby Anderson Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Anderson has averaged 48 receiving yards per game over his four career matchups against the Saints, 5.5 more than his over/under in Sunday's game.
+- Anderson's 48 receiving yards per game in his four career matchups against the Saints are 5.5 more than his over/under for Sunday's game.

 Recent Performances

-- Against the Buccaneers last week, Anderson was targeted 10 times and totaled 58 yards on five receptions.
+- In last week's game against the Buccaneers, Anderson was targeted 10 times and recorded five catches for 58 yards.

-- During his last three games, Anderson has put together 171 yards (on 15 grabs) and one touchdown.
+- Over his last three outings, Anderson has caught 15 passes on 30 targets for 171 yards and one touchdown, averaging 57.0 yards per game.

 Anderson's Carolina Teammates